 Written by N.S.
 Dezelich | June 20, 2018 | All Rights Reserved

 Somehow, I made it here.
-You colored me ugly like stone-cold gray blaring against my black Caviar silhouette.
-You knew when and how to get me, awhile, painting a washed-out blue sky, overhead.
+You colored me gray as stone-cold, blaring against a black caviar silhouette.
+You knew when and how to get me.
+Awhile, painting a washed-out blue sky overhead.
 Depression kept arising with rales of thunder striking in.
 The brain became this fragile piece, apart from everything else I couldn’t control.
 It took over me.
 I remotely gave in over and over again.
-I was stuck in a musk of silence for a while.
-After all, my reflection slowly began to reappear out of the misty fog.
+I was stuck in this musk of silence for a while.
+After all, my reflection slowly began to reappear out of the entrapment of a misty fog.

 Looking back at my reflection, I saw the scars that once bled for help, in hopes that I would be saved.
 Flashes projecting off the pupils that once knew of my hurt.
-Those memories were now becoming obscured and blurred.
-I was now getting closer to the healing process where pain no longer seeped in my heart.
-It faded.
+The memories were now becoming obscured and blurred.
+I was now getting closer to the healing process, where pain no longer seeped into my heart, it faded.
 Better yet, I was becoming anew.
 Waving the “old me” goodbye.
 The hurt, the pain, the cries, along with the rain, had relinquished far from my bones.

 “Ask me how I made it.”

-There’s no lovely place other than in the mind.
+There’s no other fragile abstraction like the mind.
 I had to hone myself from self awareness for personal growth.
 I no longer was ashamed to seek help.
-I cut all ties of ignorance and began helping myself.
-Pointed out the problems.
-Wrote them down and planned to fix them.
+I cut all ties of negativity and began helping myself.
+Like a project, I pointed out the problems, wrote them down and planned to fix them.
 It wasn’t easy and trust me, I can testify to that.
-But, quitting won’t help neither.
-I weighed the options, realizing that climbing out of the rut will be worth a try rather than surrendering to misery and forever excusing myself to pity.
+But, quitting wouldn’t help neither.
+I weighed the options, realizing that climbing out of the rut will be worth a try rather than surrendering to misery, and forever excusing myself to pity.
 My old mindset was being fueled by the hurt and pain, as oppose to my present time–where resentment no longer co-existed.
-Time is standing still, while I arise to beautiful mornings that now begin to bloom.
+Time is standing still, whilst arising to beautiful mornings that now begin to bloom.

 “I hope you find a lovely place in your mind.” ♥️